 While celebration and remembrance often play a major role, pride movements can also be a functional tool for activism.
 This is well-demonstrated by the early-2000s disability and mental illness pride movement known as "Mad Pride," which opposed the mistreatment and stigmatization of those with psychiatric disorders.
 Through decades of activism, Mad Pride advocates successfully pushed experts to reexamine how mental disorders are conceptualized and treated.

-• increasing public visibility
+- increasing public visibility

-• reaching potential supporters
+- reaching potential supporters

-• demonstrating political prowess
+- demonstrating political prowess

-• promoting member wellbeing
+- promoting member wellbeing

-• strengthening group unity
+- strengthening group unity

-• legitimizing activism goals
+- legitimizing activism goals

 The LGBTQ community is an excellent example of the power of effective pride movements, using their annual Pride Month celebration to build public awareness, break down stereotypes and misinformation, and provide their members with a safe space for self-expression.
-This has proven to be particularly important as the community grapples with increasing attacks from legislators and extremists.
+This has proven to be particularly important as the community increasingly grapples with attacks from legislators and extremists.

 Minor attracted people

-MAP Pride Flag, created by Stenna
+MAP Pride Flag, created by Stenna |

 Of course, MAP pride isn't just limited to feel-good posts.
 MAP pride artwork is also common, thanks to a surprisingly extensive network of artists, designers, and other content creators in the MAP community.
 MAP bloggers also create long-form pride-related content, often sharing their stories to help others feel less alone.
 Other MAPs choose to accept the risk and engage in offline activism, spreading posters, stickers, and other media with information about and resources for MAPs.